Did you know that if you count ALL the Russian pronouns together…

 It doesn’t really matter what exactly.

-One easy way to do something is to simply copy them.
+One of the easy ways to do something is to simply copy them.

-Struggle with the personal pronouns in the singular form?
+Struggle with the Russian person pronouns in the singular form?

 - take out a sheet of paper